Theory space and stability analysis of General Relativistic cosmological solutions in modified gravity: The cosmographic approach to specify a General Relativistic solution

 It is also helpful to write down the following expressions relating the Ricci scalar and its derivative to the cosmographic parameters

 where $H_0$ is the present-day value of the Hubble parameter and we have defined the dimensionless quantity $h\equiv\frac{H}{H_0}$.

-An interesting idea to kinematically specify a General Relativistic cosmological solution $a(t)$ utilizing the cosmographic parameters was proposed in Ref.\cite{Dunajski:2008tg}.
+It is worth mentioning that the traditional cosmographic expansion with respect to $z$, around $z=0$, of a cosmological quantity faces a convergence issue, in the sense that the cosmographic series converges only within the range $0<z<1$.
+In practice, the cosmographic series of a quantity can be considered a good approximation only at low redshifts.
+To alleviate this problem, a cosmographic expansion with respect to a so-called \emph{$y$-redshift} was introduced in \cite{Cattoen:2007sk}, where $y=\frac{z}{1+z}$.
+This, in theory, raises the radius of convergence to $z\to\infty$ (since $y\to1$ as $z\to\infty$).
+In practice, it gives a better approximation than the traditional expansion with respect to $z$.
+More sophisticated and modern cosmographic methodologies involves use of Pad\'e polynomials \cite{Gruber:2013wua,Aviles:2014rma}.

+When one tries to reconstruct the expansion history $H(z)$ (or $a(t)$) of the universe based on the cosmographic expansion with the present-day values of the cosmographic parameters as Taylor coefficients, one runs into the convergence issue as we have discussed above.
+However, that is not the path we take in this work.
+Rather, we will use an approach of kinematically specifying a given General Relativistic cosmological solution $a(t)$ or $H(z)$ as introduced in \cite{Dunajski:2008tg}, which does not involve a cosmographic series approximation, but merely utilizes the definition of the cosmographic quantities.
 The idea was to treat the parameters appearing in the Friedmann equations as integration constants and eliminate them by taking successive derivatives of the equation.
 In this way, any General Relativistic cosmological solution can be specified by an algebraic relation between a finite number of cosmographic parameters, some examples of which are presented in Ref.\cite{Dunajski:2008tg}.
 As an example, the standard $\Lambda$CDM model of cosmology\footnote{Throughout the paper, we will ignore contribution from radiation.} is a General Relativistic cosmological solution.
 The corresponding Friedmann equation and its two successive derivatives are

 In the above equations, the CDM density $\kappa\rho_{m0}$ and the cosmological constant $\Lambda$ can be treated as parameters, which can be solved from the first two equations and substituted back into the third equation.
 The result is a cosmographic relation of the form